 Recently he performed in The Mikado de Gilbert and Sullivan at the New Zealand Opera, l’Erismena by Cavalli at the Festival d’Aix-en-Provence… He has also joined this season the International Opera Studio, the prestigious training programm for young singers of the Opernhaus Zurich.
 He then sang in Vent du soir ou l’horrible festin, Salomé, Fidelio, La Fanciulla del West and Aufstieg und Fall der Stadt Mahagonny in Zurich.

-Among his projects, let us mention Ariadne auf Naxos in Aix-en-Provence, at the Théâtre des Champs-Elysées and in Luxembourg, Saint John Passion and Mozart’s Requiem with Insula Orchestra in Paris, Lyon and Montpellier, Don Giovanni in Perth …
+Among his projects, let us mention Ariadne auf Naxos at the Théâtre des Champs-Elysées and in Luxembourg, Saint John Passion at the Paris Seine Musicale and Mozart’s Requiem with Insula Orchestra in Paris, Lyon and Rouen.
+In concert he will also perform at the Concertgebouw in Amsterdam.

 Jonathan continues to have close mentoring and support from Dame Kiri te Kanawa and the Kiri te Kanawa Foundation.